tgstation/tgstation/modular_doppler/verbs/readme.md

 Adds the following new verbs:
 - LOOC: OOC with a default range of 7 tiles.
-- RLOOC: Like LOOC but a wall piercing version.
+- LOOC (Wallpierce): Like LOOC but a wall piercing version.
-- Subtle: Like Me but invisible to ghosts.
+- Subtle (Anti-Ghost): Like Me but invisible to ghosts.
 Range can be 1 tile, choosing a character in this range or same tile.
-- Do: Prose like verb to narrate.
+- Do: Like Me but not centered on character.
+Perfect for narrations.
 Default range of 7 tiles.
 - Do (Longer): Like Do but in a TGUI format.

 Adds keybinds for LOOC, Do, Do (Longer) and Whisper.